CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.1.1 Office Products.md

 The integrity of Office documents may be corrupted by unintended changes or deliberate manipulation of document content.
 Misuse of Office products or ignorance of users when handling Office documents may result in undetected changes to documents.
 This is particularly problematic when it comes to documents in productive use.
 Working with documents that have been forged unrecognized may result in wrong business decisions or damage to the image of the institution.

-### 2 8 Software vulnerabilities in Office productsSoftware vulnerabilities in Office products are often not fully discovered before delivery to customers, despite intensive testing.
+### 2 8 Software vulnerabilities in Office products
+Software vulnerabilities in Office products are often not fully discovered before delivery to customers, despite intensive testing.
 Failure to detect these software vulnerabilities in time may result in application crashes and errors.
 The consequences of unresolved bugs can include incorrect calculation results or loss of integrity in documents.
 Software vulnerabilities or errors can also cause serious security vulnerabilities in Office products.
 Such vulnerabilities may be exploited by attackers to inject malicious code.

 ### 2 9 Use of unlicensed Office products